EarthObservation/RVT_py/docs/install.rst

 -----
 .. # TODO Describe installation, Conda-Forge preferred

-The package is available on Conda Forge.
+The package is available at Conda Forge.

 ArcGIS Raster functions
 -----------------------